storacha/learnyouw3up/problems/0-introduction/problem.md

 Welcome!
 We learn you the w3up now.

-This workshopper is a set of interactive challenges to help you learn about w3up.
+This workshopper is a set of interactive challenges to help you learn about w3up - the protocol used by the Storacha Network.

 Let's get you setup.
 Make a new directory, and install the client library like so: